 Do advertisements viewed as personalized by marketers invade privacy?
-Do you think the potential of mobile advertising will provide a competitive edge?
+Do you think the potential of mobile advertising will provide 1.
+Steps in the marketing planning process

-- b.
+- a.
+Define the mission - b.
 Determine objectives - c.
 Assess resources - d.
 Evaluate environmental risks and opportunities - e.
 Formulate a marketing strategy - f.
 Implement the strategy through operating plans - g.
 Gather feedback to monitor and adapt strategies when necessary - 2.
 Defining the organization's mission and objectives - a.
 The organizational mission - i.
 The mission is the essential purpose that differentiates the organization from others - The mission statement specifies the organization's overall goals and operational scope and provides general guidelines for future management actions - iii.
 Adjustments made to mission statement reflects changing business environments and management philosophies - b.
 The organizational objectives - The basic objectives, or goals, in a firm's mission statement guide the development of supporting marketing goals and plans - ii.
 Objectives should state specific intentions and specify a time period for specific achievements - 3.
 Assessing organizational resources and evaluating environmental risks and opportunities - a.
 This consists of an assessment of an organization's strengths, weaknesses, and available opportunities - b.
-Organizational resources include capabilities of the firm's production, marketing, finance, technology, and employees - Environmental effects can emerge both from within the organization and from the external environment - 4.
-Formulating, implementing and monitoring a marketing strategy - A good marketing plan revolves around an efficient, flexible, and adaptable marketing strategy - b.
-A marketing strategy is an overall, companywide program for selecting a target market and satisfying customers in that market through the elements in the marketing mix-product, distribution, promotion, and price - c.
-The strategy must be monitored to ensure that objectives are being met - 5.
-In the two final steps of the planning process, marketers put the marketing strategy into action; then they monitor performance to ensure that objectives are achieved - 6.
-Sometimes strategies need to be modified if the product's or company's actual performance is not in line with expected results
+Organizational resources include capabilities of the firm's production, marketing, finance, technology, and employees - c.
+Environmental effects can emerge both from within the organization and from the external environment - 4.
+Formulating, implementing and monitoring a marketing strategy - a.
+A good marketing plan revolves around an efficient, flexible, and adaptable marketing strategy - A marketing strategy is an overall, companywide program for selecting a target market and satisfying customers in that market through the elements in the marketing mix-product, distribution, promotion, and price - c.
+The strategy must be monitored to ensure that objectives are a competitive edge?